-Smoke Control Saves Lives
+Smoke Control Systems

-Using CO monitoring and a stepped control algorithm, Fire Design Solutions ensure there is sufficient air extraction to remove day-to-day pollutants properly, while maintaining maximum energy efficiency.
+Using CO monitoring and a stepped control algorithm, Fire Design Solutions ensure there is sufficient air extraction to remove day-to-day pollutants properly while maintaining maximum energy efficiency.

-Smoke is a real threat to life in an enclosed space such as an underground car park and also causes significant issues for fire fighters dealing with the fire.
+Smoke is a real threat to life in an enclosed space such as an underground car park and also causes significant issues for firefighters dealing with the fire.
 Fire Design Solutions’ smoke extraction and ventilation systems are designed to rapidly remove smoke during and after a fire.

 In addition, thanks to our value engineering expertise, our systems typically achieve improved energy efficiency, increased usable space and reduced costs for our clients.